xcamarillox/proyecto-4/README.md

 ### Some technical objectives that are sought are the following:

- - A section or page on the main information of the restaurant.
+- A section or page about the main information of the restaurant.
- - A contact form section.
- - A section of location data and email.
+- A section of contact information, location and email.
 - A component that allows you to reserve a table at a specific time and date for a user.
 - A component that includes the full menu of the restaurant.
+- A component that lists the user's reservations.
 - A blog section with some articles listed.
+- Components under **"Hooks"**. (useState, useEffect, useContext, and useRef are used.)
 - Use of props with React.
+- Use of **Firebase** authentication services (sign Up, sign In and sign Out).
+- The functionality of authentication with Google and account recovery with email is added.
- - Use of **Firestore** services (Read & Write of data).
+- Use of **Firestore** services (data CRUD).
- - Components under **"Hooks"**. (useState, useEffect, useContext, and useRef are used.)
 - CSS for the visual appearance of components.
 - Adapted to mobiles.

 - [live demo](https://xcamarillox.github.io/proyecto-4/index.html)